robinAZERTY/SEAD/README.md

 State Estimate Algorythm Developpment

-(State : position, orientation and speeds of the system in the global reference)
+State* : position, orientation and speeds of the system in the global reference

+progression of the project : no beta version yet (simulation part in progress))

 Main parts of the project :
 -Simulation